msudesigncpr/libcolonyfind/README.md

 # libcolonyfind

-This is a library for controlling the CMMO-ST drive controllers on the colony-picking robot design project.
-It provides a `DriveManager` class which maintains Modbus connections with each of the drives and provides convenience methods for controlling them.
-See the [documentation][apidocs] for more information.

 This is a library for the automatic detection of colonies for the colony-picking robot MSU senior design project.
 This library provides a single function `find_colonies()` that returns a dict containing coordinates to colonies that are valid for sampling.
 If a path